The changes have been bolded.

 - For new Auto filings and TRS PIP and Medical Payments filings, the Recovering Party should name all involved member companies and any consenting non-member companies, if applicable, in the filing.
 A responding company may add other parties and/or argue the negligence of unnamed party(ies).
 Where the negligence of an unnamed party(ies) is argued, the Recovering Party may either withdraw its filing and re-file at a later date, or pursue recovery outside of intercompany arbitration, or allow the filing to be heard.
 By allowing the filing to be heard, the Recovering Party thereby agrees to accept any award against a responding company and waive its right to pursue any balance directly from any unnamed party.

-- A responding company may assert No Liability Policy in Effect, Denial of Coverage, Policy Limits, or Liability Deductible/SIR via AF’s website up to 60 calendar days from the decision publication date and at least 60 calendar days before the statute of limitations expires.
+- A responding company may assert No Liability Policy in Effect, Denial of Coverage, Policy Limits, or Liability Deductible/SIR via AF’s website up to 60 calendar days from the decision publication date if the (a) Filing company made its filing at least 120 calendar days before the statute of limitations expires; and (b) Responding company pleads its defense at least 60 calendar days before the statute of limitations expires.